usoken/wang-jiameng-webdev/README.md

 # wang-jiameng-webdev

-I am a third year computer science student from Northeastern University.
+I am a computer science student from Northeastern University.
-I once worked as Quality Assurance tester at Massachusetts Medical Society in 2016.

 This repository is for web development projects.